ili101/Disable-Windows-Update-Forced-Restarts/README.md

 Left click DWUFR.ps1 and select "Run with Powershell"<br>

 ### Fixes are welcome
-Suppose to work on Windows 10 Pro
+Suppose to work on Windows 10 Pro<br>
-Maybe works on Windows Home versions?
+Maybe works on Windows Home versions?<br>